Neil-MacKenzie/alhambra/README.md

 versions can be handled through `virtualenv`.

-All Alhambra requirements should be handled through setuptools dependencies, but this is not currently the case for xgrow and xgrowutils.
+All Alhambra requirements should be handled through setuptools dependencies, but note that xgrow and peppercompiler both rely on C code being compiled, which may fail.

 # Usage